seamplex/feenox/doc/sds.md

-  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information
+  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information --pdes             list the types of PROBLEMs that FeenoX can solve, one per line

 Run with --help for further explanations.
 ```

-The program can also be executed remotely
+The program can also be executed remotely either

- 1. on a server through a SSH session
+ a. on a server through a [SSH](https://en.wikipedia.org/wiki/Secure_Shell) session
- 2. in a container as part of a provisioning script
+ b. in a [container](https://en.wikipedia.org/wiki/OS-level_virtualization) as part of a provisioning script

 FeenoX provides mechanisms to inform its progress by writing certain information to devices or files, which in turn can be monitored remotely or even trigger server actions.
-Progress can be as simple as an ASCII bar (triggered with `--progress`) to more complex mechanisms like writing the status in a shared memory segment.
+Progress can be as simple as an ASCII bar (triggered with `--progress` in the command line or with the keyword `PROGRESS` in the input file) to more complex mechanisms like writing the status in a shared memory segment.

-Regarding its execution, there are three ways of solving problems: direct execution, parametric runs and optimization loops.
+Regarding its execution, there are three ways of solving problems:

+ 1. direct execution
+ 2. parametric runs, and
+ 3. optimization loops.

 ### Direct execution